aabubakar17/meetEasy/README.md

 - **Password**: h140696!

 **Note**: You can change the roles for both accounts in the settings tab located in the profile section of the application.

+**NOTE**:
+If you encounter Google’s **“Verify it’s you”** prompt, it’s due to logging in from an unfamiliar device/location.
+The test accounts are each other’s recovery email, so you can verify the login by accessing the other account and entering the security code.

 ## Email Notifications (EmailJS)